training-support/FST-M2/README.md

 - [ ] Activity 2 - Load testing an API with Authentication
 - [ ] Activity 3 - Petstore API

+Linux:
+- [ ] Activity 4: Create a shell script that creates 6 file each of types .png, .mp3, and .mp4.
+Move these to Image, Songs, and Movies folders respectively.
 Docker:
 - [ ] Activity 1 - Create and run a docker container that has a NodeJS app inside it
 - [ ] Activity 2 - Create and run a NodeJS app along with a DB container using docker networks